 Prednisolone and prednisone are both corticosteroids.
 They work the same way in the body, treat the same health conditions and have similar side effects.

-Prednisone is converted into prednisolone in the liver before it can work.
+Prednisone is converted into prednisolone in the liver.
+Prednisolone is the form of prednisone that works in the body.
 Prednisolone’s half-life is also slightly shorter, meaning it is eliminated from the body a little more quickly.

 Prednisone is slightly less bioavailable (about 20 percent less) than prednisolone, which means it is slightly less absorbable into the body than prednisolone.
-Researchers think this is because some people may absorb it differently than others, especially since prednisone has to be converted to prednisolone in the liver.
-For this reason, some researchers recommend using prednisolone versus prednisone in people with active liver disease.
+Researchers think this is because some people may absorb it differently than others, especially since prednisone must be converted to prednisolone in the liver.
+For this reason, some researchers recommend using prednisolone rather than prednisone in people with active liver disease.

 Please seek the advice of a medical professional before making health care decisions.